Menu Port of Seattle Logo - Home

 The second program we announced is the Port’s partnership with World Relief, which will allow refugee resettlement case workers to welcome arriving refugees at their gates.
 Washington State now welcomes the third most refugees in the country.
 It’s hard to imagine the challenges that refugees have faced in their home countries that caused them to seek asylum in the United States, uprooting their lives and entering an unfamiliar land.
 The least we can do for these people who have dealt with so much is to ensure that they have a positive first impression when they arrive at Sea-Tac.
 And so we have figured out a secure way to allow World Relief’s refugee resettlement caseworkers to meet these arriving refugees at the gate and accompany them into their new lives.
 The Port plans to expand this partnership to other local refugee resettlement organizations as well.

-These programs demonstrate how the Port is implementing our Welcoming Port policy that the Commission passed in May 2018.
+These programs demonstrate how the Port is implementing our Welcoming Port policy (PDF) that the Commission passed in May 2018.
 The last year and a half has brought immigrant and refugee issues to the forefront in unexpected and unfortunate ways.
 As a global gateway and a county-wide government, the Port has both an economic and moral responsibility to increase our local and national leadership of these issues and to support and protect the rights and quality of life of immigrants, refugees, and foreign visitors.